miangraham/dot-emacs/README.md

 - emacs v27+
 - [use-package](https://github.com/jwiegley/use-package) preinstalled for bootstrapping (installs other packages as needed)

-See my [nix config](https://github.com/miangraham/dot-nix) for an setup that preinstalls all packages.
+See my [nix config](https://github.com/miangraham/dot-nix) for an example setup that preinstalls all packages.

 ## Installation